wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = 2.5.7 =
 - Made some improvements to the creative media uploader to make adding/editing an image easier.
 - Plugin action hooks and shortcodes are now registered as soon as the main plugin file loads.
+- Updated the Dutch language translation.
+The translation file was submitted by Mitchell van Honk.

 = 2.5.6 =
 - Added Hungarian language translation to the plugin.
 The translation was submitted by Peter Nyiri.